 Notwithstanding, Domain Name System (DNS) provides organizations with the ability to prevent malicious web domains from connecting to their networks.
 DNS solutions ensure the security of all devices connected to the corporate network.
 More so, DNS firewall solutions aids in filtering contents and allows network admins to restrict aces to websites deemed malicious.

 Another necessary perimeter defense is using secure connectivity.
 A company should establish reliable connectivity processes for all concerned online services.
-For instance, since most businesses today allow employees to work from home remotely, then they should offer them with virtual private networks (VPNs).
-VPNs hides all online user activities such that attackers cannot execute sniffing or eavesdropping attacks.
+For instance, since most businesses today allow employees to work remotely, they should offer them virtual private networks (VPNs).
+VPNs hide all online user activities such that attackers cannot execute sniffing or eavesdropping attacks.
 Moreover, most home networks lack the necessary security, and VPNs protect a company from attacks leveraging insecure networks.

 Also, perimeter defenses include separating public Wi-Fi from the corporate network.
-Organizations often provide employees and customers public Wi-Fi, which are, in most cases, insecure.
-Separating it from the corporate network ensures malicious individuals cannot use it to compromise the security of the corporate network.
+Organizations often provide employees and customers public Wi-Fi, which is, in most cases, insecure.
+Separating it from the corporate network ensures that malicious individuals cannot use it to compromise the corporate network’s security.
 Corporate networks contain confidential resources that companies must protect from unauthorized access.

 Lastly, businesses with points of sales should conform to the guidelines stipulated by the PCI DSS (Payment Card Industry Data Security Standard) standards.
 The standards recommend appropriate controls for securing credit card information belonging to a customer.
 Besides, the standards allow an organization to prevent hackers from compromising PoS terminals and online financial systems.
 Among other controls, a company can isolate PoS terminals from public and corporate networks.